 - Co-op provides an excellent opportunity for students to network with potential, future employers.
 Many companies use co-op positions as a training process, anticipating successful students becoming full-time employees after graduation.
 In addition, students will interact with engineering students from other universities, professional engineers working in the field, as well as professionals from other disciplines.

-- Co-ops are available to students in their sophomore year and are in the student’s area of academic study.
+- Students are eligible to begin their first Co-op experience during the sophomore year depending on the student’s area of academic study.

 - Co-ops are taken on a pass/fail basis.